Designing A Fashion Collection

-Once the collection was complete the final step was to create a Look Book.
-This meant hiring a photographer, finding a makeup artist and deciding on a model to showcase the clothes.
+Once the collection was complete, the final step was to create a Look Book.
+We hired a photographer, found a makeup artist and picked a model to showcase the clothes.

-Creating a look book also involved wording an introduction for the collection.
-This introduction also serves as a press release if the collection makes it into a fashion show.
+Creating a lookbook also involved wording an introduction to the collection.
+This introduction usually serves as a press release if the collection makes it into a fashion show.

-When wording the introduction I made sure to outline what the collection was about (how it was inspired), who it was for (our target market), the palette (the colours we used) and the feel of the collection (how the cloth was cut and manipulated).
+When wording the introduction I made sure to outline how the collection was inspired, who it was for, the palette we used and the feel of the collection (how we cut and manipulated the cloth).

 The Final Collection

-Out of 56 pieces of clothing Shrea and I chose the following five to speak for the collection.
+Out of 56 pieces of clothing Shrea and I chose the following five to represent the entire collection.